radiantlogic-v8/documentation-eoc/documentation/environments/applications/logging/application-logs.md

 6. Select the end date and time.
 7. Click Confirm.
 This downloads all Identity Data Management log files for the defined range into a ZIP file automatically.

-> All selected dates and times are converted to UTC for the download.

 ## Next steps